 technologies into decision making for sustainable development.

-Ms. Leduc Clarke works closely with NASA Marshall Spaceflight Center in
+Ms Leduc Clarke worked closely with NASA's Marshall Spaceflight Center in

 Huntsville, Alabama; regional environmental NGOs in Nairobi, Kenya and

 Kathmandu, Nepal; and other locations in West Africa and Southeast Asia.

 Before joining DAI, Ms. Leduc Clarke was the Director of Government Affairs and

 I M Systems Group Inc

 IMSG is an environmental services firm that helps

 governments manage the risks associated with the changing global

 With 15 years of experience in international environmental and space